bentaysum/1D_model_rebuild/README.md

 ## 11/06/2020

+Graddient calculated; figure out how to loop across L-BFGS-B iterations

 MCD physical and tracer routines now interpolate with a specified longitude when long_mean is switched to .FALSE. .
 SZA routines are -not- affected as mcd_longitude is a variable restricted to the scope of the MCD interpolation routines.